 7 Barriers to Organizational Change (And How to Overcome Them)

-To keep pace with a changing world, businesses continuously go through multiple organizational changes to outperform their competitors and innovate, to improve productivity and drive revenue.
+To keep pace with a changing world, businesses continuously go through multiple organizational changes to outperform their competitors, improve productivity, and drive revenue.
 While there is an increase in change volumes and complexities, only one in three change management initiatives succeed.

 Why are these change initiatives failing?
 Organizations often tend to neglect the people aspect of change management.